Choosing Threads for Quilting | Madam Sew

 Use large cones on your domestic sewing machine by placing it on a cone thread stand, or in a glass on the right side of your machine.
 Cones are all cross wound, and should have the thread feed off the top of the cone.

 There is a common myth about thread that you shouldn't use polyester thread on cotton fabrics as it would cut the fabric.
 This myth has been busted by quilt historians through careful study of quilts made in the 1950s when polyester thread came into more widespread use.
-Polyester thread will not cut cotton fabric, even after more than 50 years, so yes, you can use polyester thread on cotton quilts.
+Polyester thread does not cut cotton fabric, even after more than 50 years.
+So yes, you can use polyester thread on cotton quilts.

 Come visit my blog for more fun projects at From My Carolina Home.